 The tale of two skyscrapers shows how pride, ego and art drove Manhattan skyward with unforgettable monuments.
 Today’s motives are different.
 Will featureless glass towers smother the Chrysler and Empire State Buildings?

 Can One Building Define a City?

-For blocks, the well-lit tower soared above everything else, defining midtown.
-Weaving through rush hour crowds, I still felt like a tourist with this building, looking up in the bustle of others eager to get home, to dinners and to happy hour.
+For blocks, the Empire State Building soared above everything else ahead of me, defining midtown.
+Weaving through rush hour crowds, I still felt like a tourist, looking up from the hustle of others eager to get home, to dinners and to happy hour.